bioc/Anaquin/README.md

 VarQuin and MetaQuin will be added in future releases.

 The project was started by <a href='https://www.google.com.au/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0CB4QFjAAahUKEwiWt5b-7p3IAhWEjJQKHcxhDMg&url=http%3A%2F%2Fwww.garvan.org.au%2F&usg=AFQjCNF03pFvjJsIYqEbmxMV3SBTC5PJxg&sig2=jxHlEHfy_CNSJ4cZyVfvVQ'>Garvan Institute of Medical Research</a>.
 See <a href='http://www.sequin.xyz'>www.sequin.xyz</a> for further details.

-The project is maintained by <b>Ted Wong</b>, bioinformatics software engineer at Garvan Institute.
+The maintainer for the project is <b>Ted Wong</b>, bioinformatics software engineer at Garvan Institute.

 ## Citation